vidushibhardwajj/Basic-Incident-Management/README.md

-# Basix Incident System (with Automated Categorization & Prioritization)
+# Basic Incident System (with Automated Categorization & Prioritization)

 A minimal incident-management system aimed at small teams and projects.
 This "basix" repository includes: